mariuszskon/fit1054_notes/README.md

 * Sorting
     * n is number of element in the list
-    * You might need to multiply complexity by comparison cost e.g. if strings
+    * You might need to multiply complexity by comparison cost `m` e.g. if strings or other non-atomic data types

 | Algorithm        | Overview                                                                                                     | Best                               | Worst        | Stable                  | Incremental                                                     |
 |------------------|--------------------------------------------------------------------------------------------------------------|------------------------------------|--------------|-------------------------|-----------------------------------------------------------------|